0enzi/microservices-marketplace-fastapi/user_service/readme.md

 # Users Microservice

-**This microservice is handles user creation, management and is used by gateway service to authorize as well as Admin for user related operations.**
+**This microservice handles user creation, management and is used by gateway service to authorize as well as Admin for user related operations.**

 ## Tech Stack